siddharth-stn/react-book/react_readme.md

   - Whenever a state variable updates react will re-render that component in which that state variable is being used
   - Cleanup in the useEffect() is done by returning the clearInterval or clearTimeout in the callback

+  - # What is single resposibility principle?

+    - In react when one component does only single work

   - # When to make an api call?
     - as soon as the page loads make api call and then render the UI
     - as soon as the page loads render the UI and then make api call and after the data from api call is returned then render the UI with api data